dogecv/DogeCV/README.md

 ## FAQ
 - **Can I still use classic OpenCV?**
     Yes!
 We want teams to use DogeCV to learn about vision and start to create their own vision systems.
-That's why OpenCV is open in all layers of DogeCV, and we keep the classic OpenCVPipepline introduced in the EnderCV library.
+That's why OpenCV is open in all layers of DogeCV, and we keep the classic OpenCvPipepline introduced in the EasyOpenCV library.
 - **Can I use a webcam?**
     Once more, yes!
 See the DogeQuickStart and the wiki for an explanation of how to this.